-Unit 4: Understanding how the human body is affected by common conditions
+Unit 4: Understanding how the human body is affected by common conditions Non-examination assessment 15 hours 60 marks

 A non-examination assessment (NEA) containing tasks set by WJEC and that require learners to draw on their knowledge and understanding of how the human body is affected by common conditions.
 The task is based on two pieces of stimuli which will be included in the Assessment Pack available to centres from the WJEC secure website on the first Monday in September each year.